aboutml/valifino/README.md

 - Validate credit card numbers using the Luhn algorithm
 - Validate CVV codes for various card types
 - Validate expiration dates of credit cards
-- Validate IBANs for multiple countries [To be done]
+- Validate IBANs for multiple countries
 - Validate SWIFT/BIC codes [To be done]
 - Validate routing numbers (e.g., ABA routing numbers) [To be done]
 - Validate bank account numbers [To be done]